wblachowski/bhmsds/README.md

 ![Symbols](./assets/symbols.gif)

 ## Why?
 The data was initially gathered for use in the [camculator](https://github.com/wblachowski/camculator) project.
-We couldn't find a dataset that would suit our needs, which were digits (MNIST covers this case), some letters (Extended MNIST is fine) and symbols like `/` and `+` (we didn't find anything of high quality and quantity).
+We couldn't find a dataset that would suit our needs, which were digits (MNIST covers this case), some letters (Extended MNIST is fine) and symbols like `/` and `+` (we couldn't find any dataset of high quality and quantity for this case).

 ## How?
 It was gathered by having a couple of people (hence the writing style is not very diverse - sorry about that!) fill numerous sheets of paper with handwritten symbols.
 We later took the photos of the sheets and put it into a simple processing pipeline which extracted digits automagically, cropping them and scaling to the desired resolution.
 We later filtered out any trash outputs.